GIVE $20 , GET $20

 Our UltraRepair Reconstructing Masque is our clean ingredient high-performance answer to a reconstructor with the unique quality of being able to be left in your hair overnight for maximum results, whereas most reconstructors cannot be left in overnight (please be careful and read product instructions thoroughly).
 This intensive treatment is reparative for hair that has been compromised by color or bleach processing, heat styling, or environmental factors - especially wind and winter weather or sun and salt/pool water.
 The result is “straw to silk!” and creates bouncy, shiny, silky, and strong hair, no matter its previous condition!

 Learn more about reconstructors >

 The good news is that you no longer have to feel guilty about not washing your hair and you are now equipped with the best tips to know how often you should actually be washing.
 The “bad” news is that it takes a little bit of trial and error to figure out the exact timing between washes for your particular hair because each person’s scalp and body is unique.
 But we are here to walk alongside you and give you the best, clean, high-performance products to help you on that journey!

-Please reach out if you need any further help with figuring out your routine - simply send any and all questions to firstname.lastname@example.org!
+Take our HAIR QUIZ to get custom product recommendations and please don't hesitate to reach out if you need any further help with figuring out your routine - simply send any and all questions to firstname.lastname@example.org!